UC Berkeley School of Law: Berkeley Law

 On January 30, 2020, the UC Regents completely removed the name "Boalt Hall" from Berkeley's primary law school building and in all references made to the law school.
 The de-naming was the outcome of a nearly three-year process launched after a UC Berkeley lecturer discovered writings by John Henry Boalt expressing flagrantly racist views.
 In an e-mail sent to the university at the time, UC Berkeley Chancellor Carol Christ wrote, "Boalt made profoundly offensive and racist statements about Chinese and Chinese Americans, suggesting that it would be better to 'exterminate' those of Chinese descent than to have them assimilate."
 The university also found that Boalt had no other historical legacy than his racism, and that naming the building after him had not been a condition of his widow's donation.
-This was the first time in UC Berkeley's history that the name of a building had been removed because its namesake's values did not align with those of the university.
+This was the first time in UC Berkeley's history that the name of a building had been removed because its eponym's values did not align with those of the university.
 Going forward, the law school building will now be known simply as the Law Building.
 (UCLA and UC Irvine have always used the term "Law Building" to describe the homes of their respective law schools.)

+In April 2023, the law school became one of the first to announce a formal policy on the use of artificial intelligence such as ChatGPT.
+Students would be allowed to use the technology for research or grammar checks but not on exams or composing assignment submissions, nor in such a way that would constitute plagiarism.
+However, the policy was a default, with individual professors allowed to shift from the rules if they gave prior written notice to students.
+Professor Chris Hoofnagle, who worked with the policy with two others, said it was an attempt to find a balance given how widespread the technology would become.